-In the opinion of the Company, the accompanying unaudited interim condensed consolidated financial statements contain all adjustments, consisting of only normal recurring adjustments, necessary for a fair statement of its financial position as of March 31, 2019, its results of operations and cash flows for the three months ended March 31, 2018 and 2019.
-The consolidated balance sheet at December 31, 2018, was derived from audited annual financial statements included in the Company's Annual Report on Form 20-F filed on April 29, 2019, but does not contain all of the footnote disclosures from the annual financial statements.
+In the opinion of the Company, the accompanying unaudited interim condensed consolidated financial statements contain all adjustments, consisting of only normal recurring adjustments, necessary for a fair statement of its financial position as of March 31, 2020, its results of operations and cash flows for the three months ended March 31, 2019 and 2020.
+The unaudited interim condensed consolidated balance sheet at December 31, 2019, was derived from audited annual financial statements included in the Company's Annual Report on Form 20-F filed on April 29, 2020, but does not contain all of the footnote disclosures from the annual financial statements.

-The preparation of the Group's unaudited interim condensed consolidated financial statements is in conformity with US GAAP.
+The preparation of the Group's unaudited interim condensed consolidated financial statements is in conformity with U.S. GAAP.
 The unaudited interim condensed consolidated financial statements include the accounts of Weibo, its wholly owned subsidiaries, VIEs, and VIEs' subsidiaries.
 All significant intercompany balances and transactions have been eliminated.